ncf00003/LogisticsWebApplication/README.md

 <strong> 3.
 Prototype Development </strong>
 <br> Created and shared repository alongside initial ReadMe format </b>
 <p> Added Minty Bootswatch theme into project design </p>
 <p> Added "Welcome" page that was named "Start Here" on the navigation bar.
-Also added visuals to both pages for cohesion of pages.
-"Start Here" will include overview and about information which may change as we narrow down ideas for our websites function.
+Also added visuals with alt. text to both pages for cohesion of pages.
+"Start Here" will include overview and about information which may change as we narrow down ideas for our websites function and a table for team information.
+Created a CSS "box" as a style option used for blocking paragraphs together on my page.
 </p>

 <strong> 4.
 Resources </strong>